-- Many dealerships charge you an “Acquisition Fee” just for helping you fill out some forms – they actually ask for money to acquire you as a customer.
+- Many dealerships charge you an “Acquisition Fee” just for helping you fill out money order and some forms – they actually ask for money to acquire you as a customer.
 Online lease marketplaces do the same, but are usually upfront about it; dealers sometimes wait until the ink on the contract is nearly dry before mentioning little ($500 or so) details like this.

 - It never hurts to ask, nor to shop around.
 Usually, a dealership will have some headroom in their base price, as well as a couple of cars on the floor which they’re struggling to get rid of.
 Negotiate a little, but be polite: you can’t out-bluster the typical salesman.

 - Do your research.
 For example, if you can find the Blue Book value of the same model car as the one you want to lease, but one three years older, you’ll know approximately what the residual value of yours should be.

 - Negotiate the sale price first.
 The salesman and dealership owner cares a great deal about this, which is how they make most of their money .
 If, after you’ve come to an agreement in principle, you ask about leasing the car instead, this is just icing on the cake for them and they’ll be more amenable to meeting you halfway.
 There‘s certainly some wiggle room in terms of things like mileage limits and the residual value.

 Lease swaps have many of the same disadvantages as buying a used car: when the lease is over, you will be liable for the previous driver running up the mileage or skimping on maintenance.
 At a minimum, you should visit AutoCheck to see if the car has been in an accident during the current lease period.

 Despite these risks, looking at lease swaps can save you a lot of money.
 Here are some of the benefits: